FROM ESCALATION BACK TO STRATEGIC GOALS

 • New employees have taken on some of the responsibilities of the top team, alleviating concerns that all work depended on just a couple of employees

-• The conflict between the accountant and the lawyer has ceased.
+• The conflict between the accountant and the lawyer has ceased

-As a result of these changes, the team has become more self-sufficient, allowing the owner to become less involved in day-to-day operations and focus on the company's strategic development.
+• As a result of these changes, the team has become more self-sufficient, allowing the owner to become less involved in day-to-day operations and focus on the company's strategic development.

-We also received positive feedback from a partner of the affiliated company who knew about this strong conflict
+• We also received positive feedback from a partner of the affiliated company who knew about this strong conflict

-Training sessions, corporate events, and educational programs would not have helped in this situation, as the conflict was not caused by specific individuals but rather by internal issues within the company.
-Terminations would not have resolved the situation either, as, firstly, this would paralyse the entire company (due to the transitional business process), and secondly, it would not address the company’s problems — sooner or later, they would resurface in other "symptoms."
+Training sessions, corporate events, educational programs would not have helped in this situation, as the conflict was not caused by specific individuals but rather by internal issues within the company.
+Terminations would not have resolved the situation either, as, this would paralyse the entire company (due to the transitional business process), and it would not address the company’s problems — sooner or later, they would resurface in other "symptoms."

-Therefore, the first step in addressing a conflict within the team is to identify its true cause.
+The first step in addressing a conflict is to identify its root cause.
 Only then should efforts be made to resolve it.
-In 99% of cases, the conflict dissipates along with other symptoms.